A history of O’Donohoe’s Find TOMS DROP

 A polyculture of trees, vines, plants and creatures

-As the Centrelink Manager in the Riverland of South Australia.
+Previously employed in the Public service in the Riverland of South Australia.
 I thought I would do something else and so my wife Jan and I purchased a fruit property in 1979.

 In 1986, we decided to go organic and soon had from 1991 Certified Organic currants, sultanas, raisins, dried pears, apricots and nectarines.
 These products were naturally dried.
 We also had from 1991 Certified Organic oranges, lemons, mandarins and grapefruit.